catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

 * Each row in a table represents a single observation -- i.e. all of the variables reported in that row pertain to the same case/instance of something.
-* Don't store the same value in more than one pace -- each piece of data should have an authoritative source.
+* Don't store the same value in more than one place -- each piece of data should have an authoritative source.
 * Don't store derived values in the archived data sources.